 *Unserved: either wholly lacking broadband service or having service less than 25Mbps Download/3Mbps Upload.

-So, what exactly will the FCC do to ensure that funds used most effectively?
+So, what exactly will the FCC do to ensure that funds are used most effectively?
 The short answer is: they’ll try to filter out winning bidders that don’t pass the sniff test now and employ a few measures to hold awardees accountable as they build out their networks.

-The FCC’s Due Diligence
+The FCC’s due diligence

 Even before this letter from Congress, the FCC had outlined an intensive due diligence process, meant to provide ample opportunity for FCC staff to closely examine how winning bidders’ plans, infrastructure, and finances map to the commitments of their awarded areas.
 In general, the series of certifications, letters, and financial documents all provide bits of signal, no pun intended, as to whether a given applicant can meet their buildout obligations.